 Ever wonder who the creative genius behind one of your favorite musical hits is?
 Chances are it is an Audio Engineer.
 Audio Engineers make music presentable; they are technological masterminds with the ability to be creative.
 They are experts that know how to choose the perfect sound for the artist’s vision.
 Audio engineers are also highly in demand and our micropathway program is a fantastic opportunity if you have an interest in advancing your skill set in this area.

-Location: Most classes meet online with a few meeting in-person both On Campus at North Seattle College and Off Campus at Earwig Studio.
+Most classes meet online with a few meeting in-person both On Campus at North Seattle College and Off Campus at the Jack Straw Cultural Center.

 Courses for the Audio Engineering program are offered through Continuing Education and are non-credit.